Edwardbafford/notes/Notes/Technology Catalog/Languages/Java.md

 `t.stop()`, `t.suspend()`, and `t.resumes()` should never be used as they are dangerous and can lead to deadlocks and inconsistent states.

+## Library

+New `java.util.cncurrent` library for high level functionality.

+**Atomic** classes provide atomic operations as a wrapper for Java primitives.

+**Lock** classes provide options for blocking sections of code between threads.

+**CountDownLatch** is a type of lock that can be counted down and block threads until the value equals zero.

+**ConcurrentHashMap** thread safe version of a map.

+**CopyOnWriteArrayList** is a list that returns a copy of the list anytime a change operation is called.

+**BlockingQueue** is used to can force threads to wait when trying to put and take items from the queue.

+**Futures** represent an asynchronous task that allows you to wait for the response.

+**Completable Future** is an implementation of the Future interface that can be shared between threads and can pass in and receive a value.

+**Tasks** are a new way to represent a thread.

+**Executors** are used to help developers work with thread pools.

+Fixed thread pools can be created with a fixed number of threads.
+Tasks are submitted to the executor as a queue and processed by one of the threads.

+Cached thread pool will create and delete threads as needed by the number of tasks.

+Scheduled thread pool will allow for scheduled tasks to be run.